 Azure Stack is offered in two deployment options to meet your needs.

 Azure Stack integrated systems

-Azure Stack integrated systems are offered through a partnership of Microsoft and hardware partners, creating a solution which offers cloud-paced innovation balanced with simplicity in management.
-Because Azure Stack is offered as an integrated system of hardware and software, you are offered the right amount of flexibility and control, while still adopting innovation from the cloud.
+Azure Stack integrated systems are offered through a partnership of Microsoft and hardware partners, creating a solution that offers cloud-paced innovation and computing management simplicity.
+Because Azure Stack is offered as an integrated hardware and software system, you have the flexibility and control you need, along with the ability to innovate from the cloud.
 Azure Stack integrated systems range in size from 4-12 nodes, and are jointly supported by the hardware partner and Microsoft.
-Use Azure Stack integrated systems to enable new scenarios for your production workloads.
+Use Azure Stack integrated systems to create new scenarios and deploy new solutions for your production workloads.

 Azure Stack Development Kit

 Microsoft Azure Stack Development Kit (ASDK) is a single-node deployment of Azure Stack, that you can use to evaluate and learn about Azure Stack.
 You can also use ASDK as a developer environment to build apps using the APIs and tooling that's consistent with Azure.

 The ASDK isn't intended to be used as a production environment.